CalebDepatie/fortran-Calc/readme.md

 A simple GUI based calculator written in fortran using gtk-fortran for the GUI elements.
+(Uses Free-form fortran)